kubeflow/community/CONTRIBUTING.md

 # Kubeflow Contributor Guide

 Welcome to the Kubeflow project!
-We'd love to accept your patches and contributions to this project.
+We would love to accept your patches and contributions to this project.
 Please read the [contributor's guide in our docs](https://www.kubeflow.org/docs/about/contributing/).